 "Things are going to slide, slide in all directions."

-Unless the SNP grabs the Scotland United plan, as a drowning man grabs a lifebelt, the SNP seat count will be in single figures at the General Election, but Yousaf will remain leader.
+Unless the SNP grabs the Scotland United plan, as a drowning man grabs a lifebelt, the SNP seat count could be in single figures at the General Election, but Swinney will likely remain leader.

-After the General Election predicted to be in late 2024 or January 2025, we are less than 18 months from the Holyrood election.
+After the General Election, we are around 18 months from the start of the Holyrood election campaign.

 The SNP will be demoralised and lose their short money.
 The SNP finances are shall we say weak and this will cripple them financially.
 There will be vicious infighting as the MPs that have stood down and the deposed MPs will come looking for a safe constituency and to be placed high on the list.

-If Douglas Alexander has won in Lothian East, I predict that Anas Sarwar will be persuaded to stand aside and Douglas Alexander will be Labour leader for the Holyrood 2026 campaign.
+If Douglas Alexander has won in Lothian East, Anas Sarwar may be persuaded to stand aside and Douglas Alexander will be Labour leader for the Holyrood 2026 campaign, or failing that Douglas Alexander may be appointed Scottish Secretary.

 In Holyrood 2026, Labour will likely emerge as the largest party and the Greens with their haul of list seats will be happy to support Labour, they might even negotiate a couple of cabinet seats for themselves.